arzwa/MultilocusIsland/docs/draft-hapdip2.md

 divergent selection, only about $L\bar{\Delta}$ contribute to local adaptation and reproductive isolation at migration-selection balance.

-As the migration rate becomes larger, a shift occurs, and heterogeneous barriers tend to yield higher equilibrium differentiation than a homogeneous one with the same average effect.
+At higher migration rates, heterogeneous barriers tend to yield higher equilibrium differentiation than a homogeneous one with the same total effect.
+This is essentially due to larger variation in swamping thresholds across individual loci when $\Var[s]$ increases, so that, for a value of $m/\bar{s}$ where most loci in a fairly homogeneous barrier are subject to swamping (e.g.
-This is largely driven by a subset of loci with relatively large $s$ that resist swamping (@fig:gammas C).
+$\kappa=8$ in @fig:gammas), some differentiation is still maintained in the more heterogeneous case due to a subset of loci with relatively large $s$ that resist swamping (e.g. $\kappa =1/4$ in @fig:gammas).
 The effect of increasing the variance appears less substantial in this regime.
 Given that the distribution of selection coefficients is generally believed to be at least somewhat leptokurtic, these results suggest that heterogeneity in